hamster/classroom/README.md

 ## Firmware 102

-This class will be presented in Febuaray at the DC801 hackerspace, and will cover getting "Hello World" up and running on an Arduino Uno board without using the Arduino IDE.
-Participants should bring an Arduino Uno board, and a laptop.
-Material and software will be presented for Windows, but support will be provided for Linux/OSX if you're patient.
+[This class](/Firmware%20102) is aimed at beginners that want to learn how to develop and program an Arduino in a 'novel' way - by not using the Arduino IDE.
+The goal is to teach how some of the low level interfacing and programming is handled without the Arduino IDE magicking away all the fun bits.

+There is some required hardware for the class - follow the [link](/Firmware%20102) to the class files to learn more.